-Hypothyroidism can occur at any age and gender but is most commonly seen in females during menopausal years (age 40–50 years).
+Hypothyroidism can occur at any age and sex but is most commonly seen in females during menopausal years (age 40–50 years).

-- Females are 8 times more likely to be affected than males.
+- Females are eight times more likely to be affected than males.

-- Hypothyroidism is common in individuals with a personal or family history of autoimmune disorders such as type 1 diabetes, pernicious anaemia, vitiligo, lichen sclerosus and Addison disease.
+- Hypothyroidism is common in individuals with a personal or family history of an autoimmune disorder such as type 1 diabetes, pernicious anaemia, vitiligo, lichen sclerosus and Addison disease.

 - Genetic conditions associated with hypothyroidism include Down syndrome, Turner syndrome and cystic fibrosis.

 Autoimmune thyroiditis is also known as atrophic thyroiditis or Hashimoto disease when goitre is present.